snhobbs/spreadsheet-wrangler/README.md

 ```
 spreadsheet_wrangler.py uncluster --column="ref-des" -s bom_unclustered.xlsx
 ```
-This will seperate the lines like the original bom.xlsx.
+This will separate the lines like the original bom.xlsx.
 This BOM can now be compared using the compare function described above.

 NOTE: Note the data in each grouped row is duplicated for each clustered element.
 This is not necessarily correct if data was dissimilar and lost during the clustering step.